inchmeal/inchmeal.github.io/app/_sicp/ch-2/notes.markdown

 - Data directed

-Assume that we have a table(can be hash), where we can store and retirieve using get or put.
+Assume that we have a table(can be hash), where we can store and retrieve using get or put.
 Note that we stored in hash by passing 3 arguments - operation, operator, procedure and retrieve using operation, and operator.
 It is not discussed that how this table is implemented.
 I used hash-table provided by racket for doing exercises.

-{% highlight racket linenos %}
+{% highlight scheme linenos %}
 (define (install-rectangular-package)
   ;; internal procedures
   (define (real-part z) (car z))